chidoziemanagwu/Ergovision/README.md

 # Ergovision

 Ergovision is a computer vision project aimed at monitoring and analyzing ergonomic aspects of human work environments.
 It uses advanced algorithms to detect posture, movements, and workspace setup to provide feedback and recommendations for improving workplace ergonomics.
+Built in conjuction with the Safety Innovation Integration Research Lab (SIIR-Lab) at Texas A&M College

 ## Features